Vermont 3SquaresVT (SNAP)

 Benefits may vary depending on your household size, income, and expenses.
-In Vermont, families of three with no income may receive up to $346 in monthly benefits.
+For example, families of three with no income may receive up to $740 in monthly benefits or $440 each month if the family has a net monthly income of $1,000.

 In order to qualify for 3SquaresVT, you must meet the following eligibility requirements: